-The previous blogs in our series have already helped our virtual Supply chain company acquire the knowledge to set in place a planning model with currency conversion and even maintain version for accounts in SAP Analytics Cloud (SAC).
+The previous blogs in our series have already helped our virtual Supply chain company acquire the knowledge to set in place a planning model with currency conversion and even maintain a version for accounts in SAP Analytics Cloud (SAC).
 Now that the framework is in place, let us consider that the management wants to enter tentative budget values for the year 2020 and wants to perform an ad–hoc addition of a temporary seasonal product into its inventory.
 The company is flummoxed by how SAP Analytics Cloud will fill out values at lower levels of granularity, about how to successfully accomplish top-down planning for its specific scenario.
 Fret not!
-By the end of this literature, you will be able to comfortably play around with the facts (manual and mass data entry) and dimensions (Members on the fly) in planning enabled SAC model.
+By the end of this literature, you will be able to comfortably play around with the facts (manual and mass data entry) and dimensions (Members on the fly) in the planning enabled SAC model.

 Write-back of Data to Source System

 First, we look at the level to which writeback is possible in SAP Analytics cloud.

 *SAP Analytics Cloud allows data write-back up to SAC model level for all the acquired data sources.
 Writeback to the source is only supported as of now using Export Jobs to the following sources –

 - SAP BPC

 Apart from the above four, you can also export the data to CSV and then import it into your Source System.

 Secondly, we consume the planning enabled model on a canvas page in SAC story and perform the actual entry of data.
 The default behaviour is to perform all calculations like rank etc., as and when the data is updated.
 This is known as ‘Single Data Entry’ mode.
 There is an option to switch to ‘Mass Data Entry’ mode where a bulk of update transactions can be performed prior to recalculations.